ShaunWu25/ShaunWu25.github.io/_posts/2019-06-15-6-Axis-Gantry-Robot.md

 ![image](/assets/1906_Gantry_Robot/Picture11.jpg) | ![image](/assets/1906_Gantry_Robot/190725_reference.JPG)

-Witteveen+Bos Robot is completely written in [C#][c] programming language in [.NET][net] framework that includes multiple strategies that are fully standardized for concrete printing operations.
+Witteveen+Bos Robot is completely written in [C#][c] programming language in [.NET][net] framework that includes multiple strategies that are fully standardised for concrete printing operations.
 The users, are able to convert digital 3D designs into relevant robotic codes in just a few mouse clicks.

 ![image](/assets/1906_Gantry_Robot/Picture14.jpg) |
 *Convert 3d design to printable object* |